lgiancaUTH/shunt-valve-mri-compatibility/README.md

 This repository contains the supporting code for the manuscript:

 >L Giancardo, O Arevalo, A Tenreiro, R Riascos and E Bonfante.
 MRI Compatibility: Automatic Brain Shunt Valve Recognition using Feature Engineering and Deep Convolutional Networks.
-Scientific Reports (in press)
+Scientific Reports (in press).

 In this manuscript, we describe a X-rays-based implanted device identification system for MRI safety and devise a pilot study to test the feasibility of the automatic image recognition component.
 We evaluate machine learning-based methods to identify different cerebrospinal fluid shunt valves from 416 skull X-rays clinical images.
 Our best performing method identified the valve type correctly 96% [CI 94-98%] of the times (CI: confidence intervals, precision 0.96, recall 0.96, f1-score 0.96), tested using a stratified cross-validation approach to avoid chances of overfitting.